Most Effective Products

 Spot Treatment Weed

-A follow-up application may be necessary if signs of recovery are observed, especially if the plant’s taproot is still alive.
+If signs of recovery are observed, especially if the plant’s taproot is still alive, a follow-up application may be necessary.

 Reapply 2,4-D Amine Selective Post-Emergent Herbicide when chicory is present as long as it does not exceed 2 applications per year.
 Reapplication intervals with this product range from 21 to 30 days.